surgery18/HouseReAIze/backend/request.md

 ## Characters

-House, Cuddy, Wilson, Chase, Cameron, and a Patient.
+These are the only available characters to use: House, Cuddy, Wilson, Chase, Cameron, and a Patient.
 You don't have to use all the characters.
 They are just avaliable to use.
 However, House must always be in the script and the patient must be in the script.

 ## Scenes/Nodes